adonispuente/insights-dashboard/docs/app-sre/cluster-upgrades.md

 * The version has been soaking in other clusters with the same workloads (more than `soakDays`).
 See the section [Defining soak days](#defining-soak-days) for more details.
 * All the configured `mutexes` can be acquired.
 Said differently, there is no ongoing cluster upgrades with any of these `mutexes`, so mutexes are the enabler for on-cluster-at-a-time semantics.
 See the section [Defining mutexes](#defining-mutexes) for more details.
 * An upgrade can be applied on a cluster only if all clusters from previous sectors already run at least that version.
 See the section [Defining sectors](#defining-sectors) for more details.
-* Only versions are considered for upgrades that do not match the blocked version patterns.
+* Only versions non-blocked versions are considered for upgrades.
+This includes the ones specified directly on the cluster and the ones specified on the OCM organization of the cluster (see [Block cluster upgrades](#block-cluster-upgrades) for more details on this)

 The versions to upgrade to are iterated over in reverse order, so it is assumed that the latest/highest version that meets the conditions is chosen.